FOREX-Dollar off four-month high as inflation jitters ease | Business

 "That makes it more likely that inflation will ease back to the 2% target by itself and less likely that the Fed will have to hike interest rates more aggressively than so far assumed," currency analysts at Commerzbank said in a note, adding producer price data due later Thursday was likely to confirm the trend.
 Other analysts cautioned the dollar's dip could be short-lived.

-The euro was flat versus the dollar at $1.17390, after recovering from a four-month low of $1.1706 on Wednesday.
-The dollar was also broadly unchanged against the yen at 110.405 yen, after pulling back from a five-week high of 110.80 overnight.
+The euro was broadly flat versus the dollar at $1.17350 , after recovering from a four-month low of $1.1706 on Wednesday.
+The dollar was also unchanged against the yen at 110.440 yen , after pulling back from a five-week high of 110.80 overnight.

+Sterling dipped 0.1% to $1.38530 despite official data showing Britain's economy grew faster than expected in June and by 4.8% in the second quarter overall.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)